ACP in the Research-Verification Loop

 Schema Standardised tool definitions (input/output schemas), provider capability negotiation, context window management

 ACP does not prescribe a runtime topology.
 A single process may host both the ACP client and the LLM provider; or the client may connect to a remote provider.
-This flexibility allows Nexus to deploy agents in whatever execution environment suits each task — container, serverless function, or direct process — while maintaining a uniform communication interface.
+This flexibility allows neXus to deploy agents in whatever execution environment suits each task — container, serverless function, or direct process — while maintaining a uniform communication interface.

 Key Protocol Features